ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 ## Launch CryoSPARC and connect to the GUI

 After you run the above setup/install script, run our helper script `ycrc_launch_cryosparc.sh` (see below for specific instructions).
-The script will submit a cryoSPARC batch job and then print instructions on how to connect to the cryoSPARC GUI.
+The script will offer a convenient list of queuing options (you can also specify your own); it then submits a cryoSPARC 'master' batch job and prints instructions on how to connect to the cryoSPARC GUI.

 !!! note
-    By default, `ycrc_launch_cryosparc.sh` **sets a 6-hour time limit for your workflow** and runs the main cryoSPARC process on the `devel` partition. **To customize for longer workflows**, add '--partition' and '--time' slurm options to the command line when running this script.
-However,  please **do not request GPU's**- these are only used in batch jobs _spawned_ by the main cryoSPARC process.
-Example:
+    Please **do not request GPU's**- these are only used in batch jobs _spawned_ by the main cryoSPARC process.
+However, f you have access to private partitions like pi_cryoem, pi_tomography, etc, you can tell ycrc_launch_cryosparc to run on these by passing slurm options on the command line.
+For example:
     ```
-    ycrc_launch_cryosparc.sh --time 3-00:00:00 --partition week --mail-user=your.email@yale.edu
+    ycrc_launch_cryosparc.sh -p pi_tomography -t 4-00:00:00 -A tomography
+    #     or
+    ycrc_launch_cryosparc.sh -p pi_cryoem -t 4-00:00:00 -A cryoem
     ```
-    (note that email notifications are convenient for longer jobs, since they might not start right away)

 Choose between the following two methods to connect to the cryoSPARC GUI: